tylertreat/frugal/documentation/glossary.md

 TServerTransports, and FNatsServer, which is an implementation that uses NATS as the underlying transport.

+## FServiceProvider

+FServiceProvider is the service equivalent of FScopeProvider.
+It produces FTransports and FProtocols for use by RPC service clients.

 ## FSubscription

 FSubscription is a subscription to a pub/sub topic created by a scope.
 The